Is your schedule out of control?

 Here are some ways you can kick the multitasking habit:

-1. Divide your time into three 25-minute segments to focus on single tasks, with a five-minute break.
+- Divide your time into three 25-minute segments to focus on individual tasks, with a five-minute break in between.
 This is called the Pomodoro Technique.

-2. Shut your computer during in-person meetings and shut unnecessary screens (like email) during video calls.
+- Shut down your computer during in-person meetings and minimize unnecessary screens (such as email) during video calls.

-3. Use your messaging app (Slack, etc.) status to put a do-not-disturb when you want to focus on a task without interruption.
+- Use your messaging app's (E.g., Slack) status to set a do-not-disturb when you want to focus on a task without interruption.

 Time Management Mistake #3: Confusing the Urgent and Important Work